kennedyopokuasare/BloodAlert/README.md

     * example 2 **python -m test.db_api_tests_blood_banks**
     * example 3 **python -m test.db_api_tests_blood_donors**

 # RESTFul API

 The API is a follows the REST achitecture.
 The full documentation(http://docs.bloodalert.apiary.io/#) of the API can be referenced here(http://docs.bloodalert.apiary.io/#)

+The API was implemented using `FLASK microframework`(http://flask.pocoo.org/) which is a python framework.
+Other dependencies the API uses is the `Flask-RESTful` library

+To setup and the Aplication, please follow the following steps

+* Install FlASK microframework (`pip install Flask`)
+* Install Flask-RESTful (`pip install flask-restful`)
+* Follows steps in setting up the database(#thedatabase) descbribed above to setup the database

 # Change logs